As the old adage goes, we don’t know why bad things happen to good people.

 By Rabbi Ari Enkin, Rabbinic Director, United with Israel

-There is an interesting verse in the Torah reading of parshat Ha’azinu that I would like to discuss: “The Rock, His works are perfect, for all His ways are just; a faithful God without flaw, straight and righteous is He.”
+There is an interesting verse in this week’s Torah portion of Ha’azinu (Deuteronomy 32:1-52) that I would like to discuss: “The Rock, His works are perfect, for all His ways are just; a faithful God without flaw, straight and righteous is He.”

 Wait a sec.
 Let’s face it.
 We all have times in our life when this verse forces us to pause and think.
 When things aren’t going so well, it is very hard for us to honestly say that God “is perfect,” “all his ways are just,” “without flaw,” etc. Sometimes we are frustrated by what goes on in our lives.
 Sometimes we just don’t understand why God does the things He does or makes the decisions He makes.
 As the old adage goes, we don’t know why bad things happen to good people.